stormlightlabs/volt/ROADMAP.md

 **Goal:** Extend Volt.js with expressive attribute patterns and event options for fine-grained control.
 **Outcome:** Volt.js supports rich declarative behaviors and event semantics built entirely on standard DOM APIs.
 **Deliverables:**
-    - `data-x-show` — toggles element visibility via CSS rather than DOM removal (complements `data-x-if`)
+    - `data-volt-show` — toggles element visibility via CSS rather than DOM removal (complements `data-volt-if`)
-    - `data-x-style` — binds inline styles to reactive expressions
+    - `data-volt-style` — binds inline styles to reactive expressions
-    - `data-x-skip` — marks elements or subtrees to exclude from Volt’s reactive parsing
+    - `data-volt-skip` — marks elements or subtrees to exclude from Volt’s reactive parsing
-    - `data-x-cloak` — hides content until the Volt runtime initializes
+    - `data-volt-cloak` — hides content until the Volt runtime initializes
-    - Event options for `data-x-on-*` attributes:
+    - Event options for `data-volt-on-*` attributes:
         - `.prevent` — calls `preventDefault()` on the event
         - `.stop` — stops propagation
         - `.self` — triggers only when the event target is the bound element